 - Summary of prescription charges

-Medicines that are fully subsidised require a co-payment or prescription charge, which is an amount that you pay towards the cost of the medicines.
+Medicines that are fully subsidised (funded) still require you to make a co-payment or prescription charge.
+This is an amount you pay towards the cost of the medicine.

-These are medicines that are only partially subsidised or funded (they are not fully funded, unlike above).
-For partially subsidised medicines, you need to pay an extra part-charge.
+These medicines are only partially subsidised or funded.
+This means you need to pay an extra part-charge on top of the amount you pay for a fully subsidised medicine.
 The final price you pay depends on the difference between the subsidy and the manufacturer’s price, and the size of the mark-up charged by the dispensing pharmacy.

-These are medicines whose cost is not subsidised.
-You need to pay for the cost of the medicine in full.
-Medicines that are bought without a prescription, or over-the-counter (OTC) medicines, must be paid for in full.
+These medicines are not subsidised.
+You need to pay for the full cost of the medicine.
+These also include medicines that are bought without a prescription or over-the-counter (OTC) medicines.

-- You can reach the 20-item threshold by combining prescription items for your partner and dependent children aged from 14 to 18 years old.
+- You can reach the 20-item threshold by combining prescription items for your partner and dependent children aged from 14–18 years old.